dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistance/ReadMe.Persistence.md

 ```

 Current solution is to create a custom migration and use raw sql.
-See: migration '20230301210403_Add_Unique_Key_To_Product' that is used to create the unique key for product: (ProductName, Revision).
+See: migration '20230301210403_Add_Unique_Key_To_Product' and Configuration -> CustomMigrations that is used to create the unique key for product: (ProductName, Revision).

 After introducing the Entity Framework 8 this project will use Owned Types, because value converters also have their limitations.